osvcos/2byte/README.md

 # 2byte

-2byte is a tool developed in python whose to convert an array of hex characters (05 0a 70 89 ...) and give a file as an output, composed of the bytes represented by that array.
+2byte is a tool developed in python whose purpose is to convert an array of hex characters (05 0a 70 89 ...) to raw bytes and output them to a file.
 The array of bytes can be the ones seen in a hex editor.

 ## Uses